spdx/spdx-spec/chapters/appendix-IV-SPDX-license-expressions.md

 There MUST NOT be whitespace between a license-id and any following `+`.
 This supports easy parsing and backwards compatibility.
 There MUST be whitespace on either side of the operator "WITH".
 There MUST be whitespace and/or parentheses on either side of the operators `AND` and `OR`.

+In the `tag:value` format, a license expression MUST be on a single line, and MUST NOT include a line break in the middle of the expression.

 ## Simple License Expressions <a name="simple-expr"></a>

 A simple `<license-expression>` is composed one of the following: